123sumanyu/team_genz/Docs/System_architecture.md

 The system includes a communication module that transfers operational data to a farmer-facing interface.
 Information such as crop condition status, soil readings, and system activity is transmitted for monitoring purposes.

-This layer enables farmers to stay informed about field conditions without being physically present, supporting better planning and timely intervention.
+This layer enables farmers to stay informed about field conditions without being physically present, supporting better planning and right-time corrective action.

 ---